ZoeLeBlanc/IntroToDH2020/week3/inclass_exercises.md

+Working in pairs or small groups, one person types and the other(s) tell them what to write.

 ##### Assignment 1
 This is the first few lines from Project Gutenberg version of Jane Austen, which you can find [here](https://www.gutenberg.org/files/1342/1342-0.txt).